 The following will detail how to install and use the Virtual Lab Client for Windows.
-Please be sure you are running a fully updated version of Windows 8, 7, Vista, or Windows XP Service Pack 3.
-Anything older will not work.
+Please be sure you are running a fully updated version of Windows 8, 7, or Vista.
+Anything older is not supported.

 If you've already installed the client and just need a refresher about how to connect, scroll down to the "Running the Virtual Lab Client" section.